 Ida Koitila (b.1983 Borås, Sweden) lives and works in Hanko, Finland.
 She graduated from the Finnish Academy of Fine Arts in 2011.
-Her work has been shown at: Vidunderligheter, Borås Art Museum, Borås 2022, Mad Love, Seppo Fränti collection, Kiasma, Helsinki 2020, Extensions, Sinne, Helsinki 2019, Skulptur i Pilane, Tjörn, Sweden 2018-2022, Crash of Air, Finnish Institute, Berlin 2015, Time that Remains, Helsinki Contemporary, Helsinki 2014 and recently at New Ice Age, Taidekeskus Mältinranta, Tampere 2023.
+Her work has been shown at: Space is a Common Thing, Porvoon Triennaali, Porvoo 2024, New Ice Age, Taidekeskus Mältinranta, Tampere 2023, Vidunderligheter, Borås Art Museum, Borås 2022, Mad Love, Seppo Fränti collection, Kiasma, Helsinki 2020, Extensions, Sinne, Helsinki 2019, Skulptur in Pilane, Tjörn, Sweden 2018-2022 and 2024, Crash of Air, Finnish Institute, Berlin 2015, Time that Remains, Helsinki Contemporary, Helsinki 2014.

 ida_koitila@hotmail.com